Little Glen Lake, Michigan, USA

 - All About Little Glen Lake

 - Where to Stay

 - Vacation Planning Tools

 - Little Glen Lake Map

 - Statistics / Weather / Helpful Links

 Looking for Little Glen Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 White sand beaches and strikingly blue water to rival the Caribbean don’t instantly call northwest Michigan to mind, but for Little Glen Lake it’s true.
 Self-named one of the most beautiful lakes in the world, Little Glen Lake and its sister lake, Big Glen Lake, are undisputedly some of the most beautiful lakes in the state.

 Big Glen Lake and Little Glen Lake were carved by glacial erosion during the last ice age and were originally connected to Lake Michigan.
 Eventually, sand filled in the space between the lakes, creating a sandbar separating Lake Michigan from the Glen Lakes.
 That same sand also filled in part of Little Glen Lake.
 This smaller lake lies west of Big Glen Lake and covers 1,415 surface acres.
 Little Glen Lake is hydrologically the same as Big Glen Lake; originally, the two lakes were the same depth.
 Over time, however, sand filled in Little Glen Lake, so that its maximum depth today is 13 feet.
 The Glen Lakes are connected by a narrow channel and surrounded by pockets of forests and rolling sand dunes.